 What is Custom Web Development?

 Custom web development involves creating a website from scratch using programming languages like HTML, CSS, JavaScript, and PHP or frameworks like React, Angular, or Laravel.
-It is customized specifically to your brand’s needs without any pre-built limitations.
+It is tailored specifically to your brand's needs without any pre-built limitations.

 Key Features of Custom Websites: